laneboysrc/rc-light-controller/preprocessor/README.md

 ![Pre-processor circuit board rendering](electronics/preprocessor-render.jpg)

-The pre-processor PCB also adds as "Y-cable" for steering and throttle.
-Use short male-to-male servo extensions to connect the pre-processor to your receiver, and plug the servo and ESC into the two extra pots on the pre-processor.
+The pre-processor PCB also acts as "Y-cable" for steering and throttle.
+Use short male-to-male servo extensions to connect the pre-processor to your receiver, and plug the servo and ESC into the two extra ports on the pre-processor.

 A [wiring diagram](pre-processor-wiring-diagram.pdf) explains how to connect the pre-processor, the light controller and the other electronics components in an RC car together.